designeralabi/IOS-Developement-Learning-Path/README.md

 - UiView display information to the user
 - Uicontrol responds to user interaction
 - Gesture recognizer: an object that listen for the user to input a common gesture which calls an action when the gesture is recognized
+- Constraints: This is the process of setting a set of rules to make adaptives interface, also known as "Auto Layout".
+- Leading:- this means from left edge of the screen
+- trailing:- this means from right edge of the screen

 ### IOS BOOKS